Career : 1986 - 1997

 After arriving in Australia, Hanna’s family settled in East Brunswick, the suburb immediately to Carlton’s north.
 Mil came to love the local code of football in primary school, and by his early teens he was regarded as a future star.
 In 1982 he was playing Under-19 football at Carlton, the year before he represented Victoria in the Teal Cup Interstate Carnival and was selected as an All Australian.
 Promoted to the Blues’ Reserves team in 1985, he made a big impression playing as a ruck-rover or half-forward.
 After helping drive his team through to a losing Grand Final against Hawthorn, he was awarded Reserves Best First Year Player.

 In 1986, Hanna completed a solid pre-season preparation and was named for his senior debut against Hawthorn in the opening round of the season at VFL Park.
 Playing at full-forward in guernsey number 47, he took a good mark inside the first minute of play, but his set-shot for goal just missed.
-At the kick-out, he contested again, and was tackled in a jumble of arms and legs.
-He tried to stand but collapsed, and was carried from the field with a footballer’s worst nightmare – a torn anterior cruciate ligament.
+Just a few minutes later after leading for a mark Hanna left the field with a footballer’s worst nightmare – a torn anterior cruciate ligament.

 After surgery and a long recuperation, Hanna earned a recall to the Blues’ seniors in round 7, 1987, when Carlton travelled out to Waverley once more to meet Geelong.
 Mil had switched to jumper number 13 by then, and would wear it for the rest of his career.
 At half-back alongside Jon Dorotich and Shane Robertson, Mil played a solid game to collect 15 possessions and two marks as the Blues trounced the Cats by nine goals.
 A week later at the MCG, he kicked his first career goal in Carlton’s big win over North Melbourne.
 By mid-season he had played eight games before his form tapered off, so he was sent back to the Reserves to freshen up.
 Unfortunately, he wasn’t able to force his way back into a powerful Carlton combination that went on to claim the ’87 flag, so he had to be content with his role at half-back in the Reserves Grand Final victory over St Kilda.